-National Privacy Principles
+Australian Privacy Principles

 Collection of information

-MIT collects information by lawful and fair means, which are not unreasonably intrusive.
-MIT collects information that is necessary to perform its functions and activities or to comply with the law.
-This information typically includes your name, age, gender, place of birth, nationality, contact details in Australia and other prescribed details; information about your course, financial arrangements and payments in relation to the course, health insurance, English language proficiency, passport, student visa, breach or suspected breach of visa conditions and academic progress and performance; and information that MIT is obliged by law to collect or report.
+The personal information typically includes (but is not limited to): your name, age, gender, place of birth, nationality, contact details in Australia and other prescribed details; information about your course, financial arrangements and payments in relation to the course, health insurance, English language proficiency, passport, student visa, breach or suspected breach of visa conditions and academic progress and performance; and information that MIT is obliged by law to collect or report.

 Use and disclosure of information

 MIT will only use or disclose personal information for the primary purpose for which it was collected, for any related secondary purpose that you would reasonably expect, or with your consent, or as permitted or required by law or as authorised by the APPs.
 MIT may use or disclose personal information (other than sensitive information) for the purpose of direct marketing, but must only do so in accordance with the APPs.
 MIT will only disclose health information in accordance with the Health Privacy Principles.

 The following are examples where MIT discloses personal information for legitimate purposes:

 - acquiring products and services which you authorize us to purchase for you, such as overseas student health care;